t-flora/t-flora.github.io/src/content/post/worth-remembering.md

     - This also works well with a corpus of knowledge - getting familiarized with a whole subject for a second time is quite frustrating if you need to recall from the basics
 - Take a knowledge-graph view of what you know to estimate the returns to remembering something
     - How?
 If the node is central, you'll likely reuse many times anyway - if the node is a leaf, it may not be justified in the amount of time it takes to remember
     - What about impact?
 What's the value of memorizing a particular PyTorch method that you'll use again and again and again?
-It's should be a leaf in terms of dependencies, but not in terms of impact, since many *uses* of that method will be made to achieve different goals
+It should be a leaf in terms of dependencies, but not in terms of impact, since many *uses* of that method will be made to achieve different goals
 - It seems like you can mostly separate recall value for goal achievement and for discovery
     - Discovery might be your goal, but that doesn't make its ideal use of memory the same as, say, becoming good at building applications

-## Memory systems are demanding
+- Memory systems are demanding